She's a Professional

 I’d followed it up with a phone call.
 We agreed to talk to Jake together during his regular lesson time.
 The three of us had been chatting a while when she made her comment about being a professional.
 I dreaded what would come next.

 “What it means, Jake, is that Diane doesn’t just do what she does to make money.
 She cares about what she does, and she really cares about her students.
 If she didn’t, she would just keep taking our money even though she didn’t feel good about what she was teaching you.
 Because she cares so much about you, we are able to have this conversation and learn more about each other.
 I’ve learned more about you from hearing what Diane had to say, and your responses to her.”

 Wow.
 Just.
 Wow.

-It’s true that I am in the fortunate position of having more students than I can teach.
+It’s true that I'm now in the fortunate position of having more students who would like to study with me than I can possibly teach.
 But even if that were not the case, I would be happy that I’ve finally learned that being professional means that you don’t just do it for the money.
 You do the best thing for both you and the student, even when it means you have to say that you can't meet someone's needs.
 Even when you wish you could.